spessasus/SpessaSynth/README.md

 ## Limitations
 - Synth's performance may be suboptimal, especially on mobile devices.
 - [SF2 to DLS Conversion](https://github.com/spessasus/SpessaSynth/wiki/DLS-Conversion-Problem)
-- Audio may sometimes sound distored in Chrome, Edge, Brave, etc. due to a **[Chromium Bug](https://issues.chromium.org/issues/367304685).**
+- Audio may sometimes sound distorted in Chrome, Edge, Brave, etc. due to a **[Chromium Bug](https://issues.chromium.org/issues/367304685).**
   I can't do anything about it, only hope that it gets fixed.